-Katya Henry Shows Off Curvy Bod In Green Sports Bra & Leggings
+Katya Henry Shows Off Curvy Body In Green Sports Bra & Leggings

-Katya Henry posted a flirty new photo to her Instagram feed today, and it was of herself rocking tight green workout gear.
+Katya Henry posted a flirty new photo to her Instagram feed today, and it featured her rocking tight green workout gear.
 Her curvy physique was on full show, and she promoted a brand called Blessed.

-She was photographed sitting up on a white bed, and propped herself up with her left arm as she held a black bottle in her right hand.
+She was photographed sitting up on a white bed, and she propped herself up with her left arm as she held a black bottle in her right hand.
 She placed the bottle by her chin and smiled with her lips closed as she leaned her head slightly to the right.

-Her muted green sports bra had a wrap-accent in the front with a low v-neckline and her cleavage was on full display.
-She also rocked a matching pair of leggings with a thick high waistband, and the waistline fell right below her belly button.
+Her muted green sports bra had a wrap-accent in the front with a low V-neckline, and her cleavage was on full display.
+She also rocked a matching pair of leggings with a thick waistband.
+The waistline fell right below her navel.
 She sat with her left knee raised slightly and the pants hugged her curvy hips.

-Moreover, Katya wore her hair down in a middle part, and her loose locks fell around both of her shoulders.
+Katya wore her hair down in a middle part, and her loose locks fell around both her shoulders.
 Her makeup application seemingly included long dark lashes, dark purple eyeshadow with silver highlights under her brows, dark blush, and bright pink lipstick.

-Her accessories included a small Christian cross charm necklace and a bracelet on her right wrist, and her bright light blue manicure added a surprising pop of color ot her look.
+Her accessories included a small cross charm necklace and a bracelet on her right wrist.
+Her bright light blue manicure added a surprising pop of color to her look.

-The room she was in had white walls and there was a side table with a lamp, a water bottle, and what looked like a silver candle holder.
+The room she was in had white walls, and next to the bed, there was a side table with a lamp, a water bottle, and what looked like a silver candle holder.

 View this post on Instagram